A New Step-down Procedure for Simultaneous Hypothesis Testing Under Dependence: Admissibility property of the BSD Procedure

-\begin{thm} For the given two sided multiple testing problem, the BSD procedure based on the statistics $S_{tj}$'s is admissible. \end{thm} \begin{proof} Recall that for the present testing problem admissiblity of a multiple testing procedure implies that it would be admissible for each individual testing problem.
-Now using Lemma 3.1 and Lemma 3.5, it follows that for testing $H_{01} \mbox { vs } H_{A1}$ the test $\phi_1(\vec{x})$, induced by the BSD method, would be admissible.
-Proof that the other tests induced by the BSD method for the remaining individual testing problems will be admissible would follow analogusly. \end{proof}
+Using Lemma \ref{LEM_MATH_TRUAX} and Lemma \ref{LEM_PROP_BSD_RELN_TWO_OBS} above, it follows that that for testing $H_{01} \mbox { vs } H_{A1}$, the individual decision $\phi_1(\vec{X})$ induced by the BSD method would be admissible with respect to the standard $0-1$ loss (\ref{INDIVIDUAL_LOSS}).
+Proof that the other tests induced by the BSD method for the remaining individual testing problems will be admissible would follow analogously.
+Since admissibility of each individual induced decision implies the admissibility of the corresponding multiple testing procedure under the vector loss (\ref{VECTOR_LOSS}), this leads us to the desired admissibility property of our proposed testing methodology as presented in the following theorem.